If you need an instant loan, these lenders can help

 Anything can happen in life.
-You cannot be prepared for everything, but there are measures which you can take for resolving some cash emergencies.
+You cannot be prepared for everything, and that's where short term credit can be used to help you resolve some cash emergencies.

-You can deal with cash emergencies with the help of an emergency fund.
-It is a fairly simple yet highly effective solution.
+You can deal with cash emergencies with the help of an emergency fund, if you have one.
+It is a fairly simple yet highly effective solution but sadly, most South Africans simply do not have one.

 Why and How to Build an Emergency Fund

-There are all kinds of financial emergencies that virtually any person in South Africa can face.
-The list of the most common ones includes loss of income, high medical bills and urgent car or home repairs.
+There are all kinds of financial emergencies that any person in South Africa can face from those that are living off of minimum wage to those that are earning tens of thousands of Rands.
+The list of the most common ones include, poor money management, a complete or partial loss of income, medical bills, an excess insurance payment and urgent car or home repairs.

 How much should you keep for unexpected cash emergencies?